 RV Roadside Assistance - Where To Find Help When Your RV Breaks Down On The Road

 I’ve put in plenty of hours driving across endless desert regions in the southwest with temperatures well over 100 degrees.
-Shade is a pretty scarce commodity out there, so making sure you're prepared for problems can mean the difference between inconvenience and disaster.
+Shade is a pretty scarce commodity out there, so I know how important it is to make sure that you’re prepared for problems.

 Having appliances like the refrigerator or plumbing give you problems can be annoying, but when the motor sputters to a halt and all you get is a Click, Click when you attempt to restart... things can get serious real quick.